ansible/ansible-documentation/README.md

 Next, you'll need to ensure that you have both [`ansible/ansible`](https://github.com/ansible/ansible) and [`ansible/ansible-documentation`](https://github.com/ansible/ansible-documentation) checked out in sibling directories.

-Lastly, run the various tasks with the tagging tool.
+Lastly, run the appropriate commands with the tagger script.

 Show tags from ansible-core that are not present here:
 ```bash